DoubleMalt/doublemalt.net/content/secure-mails-for-the-masses.md

 recipient, write email and hit send.

-## The Way Ahead: Moving Rock At A Time
+## The Way Ahead: Moving One Rock At A Time

-Some of the steps necessary for email encryption are easier to solve than others.

 ### Make Encrypted Email The Default